PierreLebedel/KodexPostsLikes/README.txt

 == Changelog ==

+= 2.3.0 =
+* Save post action counter fix (counters began to 1)
+* Sortable posts by like/dislike count in admin area
+* Admin columns style and position

 = 2.2.0 =
 * Buttons and Counter shortcodes takes postid parameter for a display outside the loop